Minden: Postwar time

-The serious lack of housing in the 1950s and 1960s, caused by bombing and the post-war migration of refugees, was sorted with new housing areas, especially in the west and north of the centre.
+The serious lack of housing in the 1950s and 1960s, caused by bombing and the post-war migration of refugees, was addressed with new housing areas, especially in the west and north of the centre.
 Furthermore, some housing estates for British soldiers' families were developed.

-The Minden tramway reduced the lines and finally stopped running in 1959; a trolley bus line on the right side of the Weser run from 1953 to 1965.
+The Minden tramway reduced the lines and finally stopped running in 1959; a trolley bus line on the right side of the Weser ran from 1953 to 1965.

 From the local government reorganization to present day

 On 1 January 1973, the previously separate surrounding communities of Aminghausen, Bölhorst, Dankersen, Dützen, Haddenhausen, Hahlen, Häverstädt, Kutenhausen, Leteln, Meißen, Päpinghausen, Stemmer, Todtenhausen as well as parts of Barkhausen, Hartum and Holzhausen II were incorporated into the town of Minden.
-Thereby its area increased from 29 km to 101 km and the population number from about 54.000 to 84.000.
-At the same time the former districts of Minden and Lübbecke were merged to the new district (Kreis) of Minden-Lübbecke, from which Minden became the capital.
-A new district administration building was constructed south of the town centre on the site of an old barracks; the former administrative building is since then used as a community archive.
+Thereby the area of Minden increased from 29 km2 to 101 km2 and the population number from about 54,000 to 84,000.
+At the same time the former districts of Minden and Lübbecke were merged to the new district (Kreis) of Minden-Lübbecke, of which Minden became the capital.
+A new district administration building was constructed south of the town centre on the site of an old barracks; the former administrative building has since then used as a community archive.

-In the 1960s the maintaining problems of the town centre got more and more urgent, as for example a high population density, a great percentage of low-income persons, houses in poor condition, business premises not up-to-date, endangered pedestrians, and severe shortage of parking lots.
+In the 1960s, ongoing problems with the town centre became increasingly urgent, such as high population density, large percentage of low-income persons, houses in poor condition, outdated business premises, unsuitable for pedestrians, and severe shortage of parking lots.
 Therefore, an urban renewal was carried out in the 1970s, within the frame of the federal law for urban development promotion (Städtebauförderungsgesetz, 1971), and subsidized by public money.
-Dilapidated buildings were renovated or replaced by new structures, but the removal of timbered houses was later regretted.
+Dilapidated buildings were renovated or replaced by new structures, although the removal of timber-framed houses was later regretted.
 The height of buildings was restricted to four or five storeys.
 The main shopping areas were rearranged to a pedestrian zone.
 Public traffic was kept away from the inner part with a new central bus station nearby.
-Since then the individual traffic has been hindered crossing through the centre, but houses can be reached by a dead end system.
+Since then private traffic has been inhibited from passing through the centre, but houses can still be reached by a dead end system.
 Two large parking areas at the edge of the town centre, an underground car park and several multistorey car parks provide parking facilities.
-To keep away the regional traffic two new Weser bridges and a new bypass road in the very east were built; the old bridge was replaced in 1978.
+To keep away the regional traffic, two new Weser bridges and a new bypass road in the very east were built; the old bridge was replaced in 1978.